ESL Speaking

 I’m sure you’ve played this game when you were a kid.
 The first person in line gets a secret message that gets passed down the line until the last person.
 Then, their message is compared to the what the first person heard.
 The results?
 Usually hilarious!

-In this case, choose sentences that contains lots of English contractions.
+In this case, choose sentences that contains lots of these words.
 Check it out:

 www.eslspeaking.org/telephone-esl-game-kids